 This covers medical expenses for guests if they are injured on your property, and in certain cases covers people who are injured off of your property.
 It does not cover health care costs for you or other members of your household.
 Typical medical payments limits range from $1,000 to $5,000.

-Beginners Guide to Homeowners Insurance Florida
+Articles about Homeowners Insurance in Florida

 Talk with one of our Homeowners Insurance Florida Experts Today!